Own-Data-Privateer/hoardy-web/README.md

 ### Optional, but useful

-- [A patch for Firefox](./firefox/) to allow `Hoardy-Web` extension to collect request POST data as-is.
-This is not required and even without that patch `Hoardy-Web` will collect everything in most cases, but it could be useful if you want to correctly capture POST requests that upload files.
+- [A patch for Firefox](./firefox/) to allow `Hoardy-Web` extension to collect request `POST` data as-is.
+This is not required and even without that patch `Hoardy-Web` will collect everything in most cases, but it could be useful if you want to correctly capture `POST` requests that upload files.

-  See "Quirks and Bugs" section of [extension's `Help` page](./extension/page/help.org) for more info.
+  See [the "Quirks and Bugs" section of extension's `Help` page](./extension/page/help.org#bugs) for more info.

 ## <span id="philosophy"/>Technical Philosophy

-Firstly, `Hoardy-Web` is designed to be simple (as in adhering to the Keep It Stupid Simple principle) and efficient (as in running well on ancient hardware) while providing guarantees that all collected data gets actually written to disk:
+`Hoardy-Web` is designed to

+- be simple (as in adhering to the Keep It Stupid Simple principle),
+- be efficient (as in running well on ancient hardware),
+- capture data from the browser as raw as possible (i.e., not try to fix any web browser quirks before archival, just capture everything as-is),
+- ensure that all captured and collected data gets actually archived to disk,
+- treat the resulting archives as read-only files,
+- view, convert to other formats, extract useful values, and perform any expensive computations lazily and on-demand,
+- make it easy to use tools other than a web browser to do interesting things with your archived data.

+To conform to the above design principles

-- [the `Hoardy-Web` WebExtension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable [limbo mode](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;
+- [the `Hoardy-Web` Web Extension browser add-on](./extension/) does almost no actual work, simply generating `HTTP` request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable [limbo mode](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;

+- also the `Hoardy-Web` extension collects data as browser gives it, without any data normalization and conversion, when possible;

-- the dumps are generated using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate HTTP requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than WARC, much simpler than that `mitmproxy` uses, and much more efficient than HAR;
+- the dumps are generated using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate `HTTP` requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than `WARC`, much simpler than that `mitmproxy` uses, and much more efficient than `HAR`;

-- `Hoardy-Web` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of WRR-dumps, but because of limitations of browser APIs, `Hoardy-Web` can't tell if a file generated this way succeeds at being written to disk;
+- the `Hoardy-Web` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of `WRR`-dumps, but because of limitations of browser APIs, `Hoardy-Web` can't tell if a file generated this way succeeds at being written to disk;

-- which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via HTTP;
+- which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via `HTTP`;

-  server-side part of submission via HTTP uses [the `hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 200 lines of code) pure-Python script that provides an HTTP interface for archival of dumps given via HTTP POST requests, it simply (optionally) compresses those dumps with gzip and saves them to disk as-is while properly reporting errors;
+  server-side part of submission via `HTTP` uses [the `hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 200 lines of code) pure-Python script that provides an `HTTP` interface for archival of dumps given via `HTTP POST` requests;

-- anything that is remotely computationally expensive is delegated to [the `hoardy-web` CLI tool](./tool/).

-Secondly, `Hoardy-Web` is built to follow "capture and archive all the things as they are now, as raw as possible, modify those archives never, convert to other formats and extract values on-demand" philosophy.

-Meaning,

-- [the `Hoardy-Web` WebExtension add-on](./extension/) collects data as browser gives it, without any data normalization and conversion (when possible),

-- both `Hoardy-Web` and [the `hoardy-web-sas` simple archiving server](./simple_server/) write those dumps to disk as-is (with optional compression),
+- both the `Hoardy-Web` extension and the `hoardy-web-sas` simple archiving server write those dumps to disk as-is, with optional compression for data storage efficiency;

-- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values is delegated to [the `hoardy-web` CLI tool](./tool/), which also does not overwrite any WRR files.
+- meanwhile, viewing of, generation of website mirrors from, organization and management, data normalization (massaging), post-processing, other ways of extraction of useful values from archived `WRR` files --- i.e. basically everything that is computationally expensive --- is delegated to [the `hoardy-web` CLI tool](./tool/);

+- the `hoardy-web` CLI tool is [very easy to use in your own scripts](./tool/script/);

+- by default, none these tools ever overwrite any files on disk (to prevent accidental data loss).

-`Hoardy-Web` expects you to treat your older pre-`WRR` archives you want to convert to WRR similarly:
+`Hoardy-Web` expects you to treat your older pre-`WRR` archives you want to convert to `WRR` similarly:

 - `hoardy-web import` them into a separate directory, but
 - leave your original `mitmproxy` (or whatever) dumps alone (on an external backup drive, if you lack disk space on your machine).